Since it’s release in May 2016, Elementor has quickly become one of the most popular WordPress plugins, with over 2 million active installations.

 - If you’re doing any sort of complex web design, Elementor Pro is probably essential.

 - If you want to save time (and hence money), when you’re designing a website, then you’ll probably want Elementor Pro.

-- If you want to avoid aggravation from plugin conflicts or free plugins no longer being updated, then you’ll probably want Elementor Pro.
+- If you want to avoid aggravation from plugin conflicts or free plugins no longer being updated, then you’ll want to buy Elementor Pro.